What sailing qualifications do I need to charter a sailboat in Croatia?

 - Buses from airport (in Split direction) pass every 20 minutes and they stop near the entrance to the Marina.

-- Our office is located on the LUA pier- separate from others, with its own (eastern) entrance, located right across Restaurant Bimbijana.
+- Our office is located in the new grey building on the LUA pier- separate from others, with its own (eastern) entrance.

 - Marina Kastela can be easily reached from several exits on Dalmatina Highway.
 It is located on the sea road between Trogir and Split.

-- You will find our office when you go through our own (eastern) entrance, located right across Restaurant Bimbijana, on the LUA pier.
+- You will find our office when you go through our own (eastern) entrance, located in the new grey building with it’s own parking places.

 Where can I park my car?